kitspace/kitspace/README.md

 **2. Create the 1-click-BOM file.**
 A Bill Of Materials (BOM) is needed; this should be as a tab-separated (.tsv) file in the format used by the [1-click-BOM extension](http://1clickBOM.com) - `1-click-BOM.tsv`.
-This format will allow others to quickly purchase the components required to make your project.
-Download the extension to help you make this and test it out.
+This format will allow people to quickly purchase the components.
+Download the extension and see the guide on exporting a 1-click-BOM from your design [here](https://1clickbom.com/#making-a-1-click-bom).
 By default this file is expected in the root of the project, if the file has a different name or is in a different location, please add this info in the kitnic.yaml file (see below).